noureddin/recite/README.md

 - `qari=`: select the Qari for the audio recitation; any invalid value (including no value) is considered as "no audio recitation".
 The [Qaris file](res/qaris) contains, for each audio recitation, its address followed by its name.
 The valid values for this option are the addresses (the lines that are all-English with no spaces).

     **Note:** Browsers don't allow any page to play audio before a user starts interacting with it, unless the user gave that domain the permission, so, if you use these parameters to select ayat, and a qari, _and_ enable teacher mode, then you won't hear the first ayah.
 Click anywhere inside the page then press Escape to hear the first ayah.
-Or allow `noureddin.github.io` to autoplay audio.
+Or allow `www.noureddin.dev` to autoplay audio.

     **Tip:** Pressing <kbd>Escape</kbd> anytime repeats the current audio recitation, which is particularly useful in the teacher mode.

+- `tafsir=`: select tafsir or translation; any invalid value (including no value) is considered as the Arabic "التفسير الميسر".
+The [Tafsir file](res/tafsir) contains, for each tafsir or translation, its ID followed by its title.
+The valid values for this option are the IDs (the lines that are all lowercase English (ASCII) letters with no spaces), like `katheer` and `en_sahih`.

 - `linebreaks` to separate each ayah in its line in the Uthmani mode (the default; use only to annul a previous `nolinebreaks`).
 - `nolinebreaks` to make all ayat flow in the Uthmani mode.